From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 Five Key Stressors Affecting Men's Mental Health

-1. Performance at Work: Men may face significant stress related to job performance and financial provision, partly due to traditional societal norms often positioning them as their families' primary earners or providers.
+1. Performance at Work: Men may face significant stress related to job performance and financial provision, partly because traditional societal norms often position them as their families' primary earners or providers.
 This expectation can create substantial pressure and stress, particularly during economic instability or job insecurity.

 2. Emotional Expression: Many societies and cultures encourage men to be stoic, suppressing their emotions or discouraging them from expressing their feelings.
 As a result, men may associate vulnerability with weakness, so fail to seek support as a preventative measure.
 This leads to emotional stress, loneliness, and difficulty maintaining relationships.

 3. Physical Health and Body Image: Though body image is often considered a stressor more common among women, men confront increasing pressures and stressors related to physical appearance, fitness, and strength.
 Media portrayals of the 'ideal' male body can worsen self-esteem and body image issues.
-Men may feel unworthy if they don't meet these standards.t's like needing to step back from a pool to learn how to swim.
-But what if you're already drowning?s
+Men may feel unworthy if they don't fulfil these standards.

 4. Masculinity and Identity: Societal expectations about being a 'real man' induce stress, especially for those who feel they fail to meet these standards.
 This can include pressure to be dominant, to engage in risk-taking behaviours, or to avoid appearing 'weak.'